will-thompson-k/deeplearning-nlp-models/nlpmodels/notebooks/transformer/README.md

 In this plot you can see the different wave functions along the sequence length.

-These fixed positional encodings are added to word embeddings of the same dimension such that these tensors capture both relative _semantic_ and _positional_ relationships between words.
+These fixed positional encodings are added to word embeddings of the same dimension such that these tensors capture both relative _semantic_ (note: this is open to interpretation. neural nets do better with dense representations) and _positional_ relationships between words.
 These representations are then passed down stream into the encoder and decoder stacks.

 ### Attention (Self and Encoder-Decoder Attention)